Scholar, dreamer, creator, adventurer, hacker, leader and observer. CEO IronCore Labs.

 However, while we wait for legal clarity, it’s clear that businesses can meet EU standards by encrypting the personal data of EU citizens in a way that meets EU standards for privacy, regardless of where the data is stored.
 This article will introduce three technical approaches to handling EU Data without a privacy shield.

-The lawsuit that invalidated the Privacy Shield Framework was brought by Max Schrems, an Australian citizen known for challenging laws that let EU citizen data flow to the US.
+The lawsuit that invalidated the Privacy Shield Framework was brought by Max Schrems, an Austrian citizen known for challenging laws that let EU citizen data flow to the US.
 The court case is known as Schrems II.

 EU citizens have a right to privacy stemming from their Charter of Fundamental Rights.
 The issue is whether or not the US government can secretly view the personal data of EU citizens when that data is stored in the US or handled by US companies and whether EU citizens have any remedy for it as guaranteed by their Charter.